CogStack/CogStack-Pipeline/docs/quickstart/index.md

 - `patients.csv` -- Patient demographic data,
 - `procedures.csv` -- Patient procedure data including surgeries.

 For more details about the generated files and the schema definition please refer to the [official synthea wiki page](https://github.com/synthetichealth/synthea/wiki/CSV-File-Data-Dictionary).
-The sample records are shown in [Advanced: preparing a DB schema for CogStack](#advanced-schema) part.
+The sample records are shown in [Advanced: preparing a DB schema for CogStack pipeline](#advanced-schema) part.

 In this example we use a subset of the available data -- as a simple use-case, only *patients.csv*, *encounters.csv* and *observations.csv* file are used related.
 These files also represent separate tables in the `db_samples` database.
 For more advanced use-cases please check the **Example 3** which uses the full dataset.